🍽️ RESTAURANT INSURANCE SPECIALISTS

 Partner, Direct Insurance Services

 Most multi-unit operators think California is the easy dram-shop state — and on paper they're right.
 California's dram-shop framework gives operators the most defendant-favorable civil immunity in the country.
 Operators read that, scope liquor liability one tier thinner than they would in Texas or Illinois, and move on to the next renewal.
 Here's what most California restaurant programs miss.
 The renewal cycle reads the immunity framework and stops there.
-Standard underwriting templates carry forward an assault-and-battery sub-limit at the $25K-$100K range, bound off the prior dec page, never re-scoped against actual after-hours exposure.
+Standard underwriting templates carry forward an assault-and-battery cap inside the policy at the $25K-$100K range, written off the prior dec page (the policy summary page), never re-scoped against actual after-hours exposure.
 The operational claims still come — they just route through premises liability and negligent supervision, where the immunity doesn't reach.
-The same renewal cycle treats meal-and-rest-period exposure as a compliance topic instead of a PAGA topic, and treats business interruption as a 6-12 month coverage when California recovery reality is 12-18 months on premium-construction rebuilds.
+The same renewal cycle treats meal-and-rest-period exposure as a compliance topic instead of a PAGA topic, and treats business interruption (lost-income coverage) as a 6-12 month coverage when California recovery reality is 12-18 months on premium-construction rebuilds.
 What we do is read your operator profile — license type, late-hour exposure, after-hours staffing, neighborhood corridor, multi-unit footprint — together, on video.
 We walk through your assault-and-battery scope against LA County and SF County venue patterns, your PAGA exposure against your tip-pool architecture, and your business interruption sub-limit against California 12-18 month rebuild reality.
 If you're running multi-unit across San Francisco, Los Angeles, or San Diego — what's your current program doing for assault-and-battery scope outside the immunity framework, and where does your business interruption cap relative to your premium-construction rebuild timeline?
 Sound fair?

 When was the last time anyone read your lease and your liquor license requirements against your actual policy schedule?